Your captions look perfect inside CapCut.

 Duration padding:

-- Add 0.5s black silence at beginning
+- Add 0.5s black silence at the beginning

 Fix 6: The Animation Simplification (For Complex Motion Flicker)